RedisBloom/RedisBloom/docs/commands/tdigest.trimmed_mean.md

-Get the mean value from the sketch, excluding observation values outside the low and high cutoff quantiles.
+Estimate the mean value from the sketch, excluding observation values outside the low and high cutoff quantiles.

 #### Parameters: